jckarter/clay/doc/language-reference.md

     # Grammar
     ModuleDeclaration -> "in" DottedName ("(" ExprList ")") ";"

+A module may optionally declare its name using the `in` keyword.

+    // Example
+    import foo.bar;

+    in foo.bas;

+Such a declaration must appear after any [import declarations] and before any [top-level LLVM] or other [top-level definitions].
+The module declaration may optionally include a parenthesized list of module attributes.
+If no attribute list is provided, it is equivalent to the empty list.

+    // Example
+    in foo.bas ();
+    in foo.bas (Float32);

+The module attribute list can be an arbitrary multi-value expression, which can reference any imported symbols but not symbols defined within the module itself.

+    // Example
+    // foo.clay
+    GraphicsModuleAttributes() = Float32, FastMath;

+    // bar.clay
+    import foo;

+    in bar (..foo.GraphicsModuleAttributes());

 ### Top-level LLVM

     # Grammar
     TopLevelLLVM -> LLVMBlock
     LLVMBlock -> "__llvm__" "{" /.*/ "}"

 A module may optionally contain a top-level block of LLVM assembly language.
-The given code will be emitted directly into the top level of the resulting LLVM bitcode, and may contain function declarations or other global declarations needed by `__llvm__` blocks in individual functions.
+The given code will be emitted directly into the top level of the generated LLVM module, and may contain function declarations or other global declarations needed by `__llvm__` blocks in individual functions containing [inline LLVM].
 The top-level LLVM block must appear after any [import declarations] or [module declaration] and before any [top-level definitions].

+    // Example
+    in traps;
+    // Declare the llvm.trap intrinsic for use by the trap() function.
+    __llvm__ {
+    declare void @llvm.trap()
+    }

+    trap() __llvm__ {
+        call void @llvm.trap()
+        ret i8* null
+    }

 ### Top-level definitions